azimovmurodjon/NetCoreDynamics/README.md

-# NetCore Dynamics Repository
+# innovancio Repository

-Welcome to the NetCore Dynamics repository!
+Welcome to the innovancio repository!
 Here you'll find all the resources, documentation, and code related to our dynamic software development solutions.

 ## About Us

-At NetCore Dynamics, we're passionate about pushing the boundaries of software development.
+At innovancio, we're passionate about pushing the boundaries of software development.
 Our mission is to empower businesses with cutting-edge solutions that drive growth and innovation.

 ## Repository Contents